 It’s like painting a wall, Miller says.
 If you don’t feel like you’ve got good coverage, go over it again.

 - Spray consistently.
 Spray about 6 to 8 inches from the surface in a sweeping, overlapping motion.
 In areas bordering driveways or other surfaces you don’t want to paint, pour some of the mixtures into a small spray bottle for greater accuracy.

 - Avoid striping.
 Spray in a random, orbital pattern.
 This will keep the paint from striping and give the lawn a more even, natural look.

 - Clean up immediately.
 Once you’re finished, immediately clean your sprayer until the water comes out clear.
 Also, clean up any stained concrete or other surfaces quickly before the paint is fully dry.

 - Let it dry completely.
 Check the manufacturer’s recommended drying time.
 You may be able to get back out in your yard in as little as 60 minutes, or you may have to wait as long as 24 hours for the lawn to dry in very humid conditions.
 The smell should also dissipate automatically, so there’s no need to take precautions as you would when painting indoors.

 Sources: Lawnlift and Envirocolor

 To get the green grass color, he says companies mix blue and yellow pigments.
 It seems like the yellows fade quicker, leaving the blue behind.
 And Miller says that once it gets too blue — think Smurf blue —it’s too late to turn it back green.
 The trick is to reapply the colorant before the paint fades too much.

 Maybe that all sounds like a daunting task for a first-timer.
-Don’t worry, lawn care services and professional landscapers can also handle this one for you.
+Don’t worry, lawn care services and professional landscapers will also handle this one for you.
 But one thing’s for sure: After a successful coat of paint, you’ll have the greenest lawn on the block in no time.